ADirin/OTP2_LectureMaterial/Week1_Introduction /Introduction.md

 _____________________________

 # Localization in Java
-In Java, a ResourceBundle is used to manage localization, allowing applications to support multiple languages and regions.
-It helps by separating the application's locale-specific data (like strings for messages) from the main code.
-Instead of hardcoding messages or other resources in the application, you store them externally in files or classes.
-At runtime, the correct version of the resources (depending on the locale) is selected automatically.
+In Java, a resource bundle is a way to manage locale-specific resources, such as text messages or user interface components, allowing internationalization (i18n) of applications.
+It enables the application to adapt to different languages and regions by providing locale-specific resources like strings, dates, or numbers in separate files.
+These bundles are typically stored as property files (.properties) or Java classes.

+## Key Concepts:
+*Base Name:* The common name used for the resource bundle, which is shared by all locale-specific variants.
+*Locale:* Defines the specific language and region (e.g., en_US for English in the United States).
+*Properties File:* A text file containing key-value pairs for each locale, such as messages_en_US.properties.

 ## How ResourceBundle Works: